 - If you drop a course after the last day to cancel your registration, you'll only receive a partial refund.

 - The amount of the refund decreases as the term progresses.
 Beyond a certain point each term, there is no refund.
-Check the refund schedule on the Student Accounts website.
+Check the Tuition & Fees section on the Student Accounts website for more information.

 If you have a scholarship